Light flooded in. His dreams felt like they had been eaten.

 What did you do to me, Ketrian?

 Arthen started to feel sick.
 How could he be that pathetic to follow him?
 Ketrian had done this to his arm and Arthen’s first instinct was to follow him?
-He had already abandoned Arthen and his family once before, why would he follow him after a second time?
+He had already abandoned Arthen and his family once before, why would he think to follow him after a second time?

 He tried to kill me.
 He cursed me.